elohimgv/audio-programming-in-chuck/README.md

 Std.ftom(float value) // Converts frequency (Hz) to MIDI note number space - output float
 ```
 Ohters:
-* To obtain a absolute values.
+* To obtain absolute values.
 If is positive will remain positive and if is negative will be positive.
 ```
 Std.abs(int absolute value) // Returns absolute value of integer number - output integer
 ```
-*
 ```
 Std.fabs(float absolute value) // Returns absolute value of floating number - output float
 ```